OICR/softeng-blog/_posts/kevin_hartmann/2018-03-19-Drops-of-Jupyter.md

 ### References

-Here's a list of links to technologies mentioned in the article:
+Here's a list of links to the technologies and organizations mentioned in the article:

 - [Ansible](https://www.ansible.com/)
 - [Anconda](https://www.anaconda.com/distribution/)